 The Maxeon 7 is the most efficient panel on this list at 24.1%.
 It’s built on the legendary back-contact cell technology.
 No metal grid on the front means zero shading loss.

 What really sets it apart is the 40-year warranty.
-I’ve never seen anything longer from a major brand.
+We’ve never seen anything longer from a major brand.
 Since spinning off as an independent company from SunPower, Maxeon has the financial backing of TCL to honor that.
-It is the gold standard for long-term peace of mind.
+It offers some of the strongest long-term warranty coverage available.

 These are among the best high-efficiency solar panels money can buy.
 The tradeoff is cost — $3.30/W installed puts it at the premium end.
 But over 40 years, the math often works out.